The Devil in the White City by Erik Larson

 Other than the typical bouts of horror that come from reading about a serial killer, this book is a joy through and through.
 It’s elegantly written and engaging from beginning to end.
-If you get ahold of the book and look at the reviews you’ll find that many of them mention how it reads like fiction and I too found that to be a striking feature of Larson’s writing.
-As I’ve probably mentioned before I’m not a huge nonfiction reader.
-Normally I only test out something nonfiction if it revolves around a subject I’m really interested in.
-Originally I bought this book because the story of America’s first serial killer sounded equally creepy and interesting.
+If you get ahold of the book and look at the reviews, you’ll find that many of them mention how it reads like fiction, and I too, found that to be a striking feature of Larson’s writing.
+As I’ve probably mentioned before, I’m not a huge nonfiction reader.
+Normally I only test out something nonfiction if it revolves around a subject I’m really interested in, but other than that I normally stick to fiction.
+Originally, I bought this book because the story of America’s first serial killer sounded equally creepy and interesting.
 I hadn’t heard of H.H.
-Holmes before so that part of the book piqued my interest, but the longer I read the more I began to realize I was reading the book for the fair.
+Holmes before, so that facet of the book piqued my interest, but the longer I read the more I began to realize I was reading the book for the fair.

 Larson begins his story at the end, and this is something I’m a sucker for as I love coming full circle.
 He describes the lasting impacts of the fair on Burnham (one of the main architects involved in planning and organizing the fair) as he’s aboard the RMS Olympic and then connects the tale of Holmes’ well-deserved demise.
 I was captured, but I needed to know more.
 Who was Burnham?
 Why is he reflecting on the fair?
 What did Holmes really do?
 Larson’s choice to provide a vague closure to beginning of his book is strange but immediately effective.
 After that I couldn’t put the book down.